dockerpac/dr/README.md

 Force a new Swarm cluster, and force a new Swarm snapshot to happen.

-Execute these commands on the remaining manager on Tigery :
+Execute these commands on the remaining manager on dc2 :

 ```shell
 # TODO : Check existing parameters ???